optimizely/akamai-edgeworker-starter-kit/README.md

 # Optimizely Starter Kit
 The Optimizely starter kit for Akamai's Edge Workers embeds and extends our [Javascript SDK](https://docs.developers.optimizely.com/full-stack/v4.0/docs/javascript-node) to provide a starting point for you to implement experimentation and feature flagging for your experiences at the edge.
 For a guide to getting started with our platform more generally, this can be combined with the steps outlined in our [Javascript Quickstart here](https://docs.developers.optimizely.com/full-stack/v4.0/docs/javascript-node).

+### Identity Management
+Out of the box, Optimizely's Full Stack SDKs require a user-provided identifier to be passed in at runtime to drive experiment and feature flag decisions.
+This example generates a unique id, stores it in a cookie and reuses it to make the decisions sticky.
+Another common approach would be to use an existing unique identifier available within your application.

+### Bucketing
+For more information on how Optimizely Full Stack SDKs bucket visitors, see [here](https://docs.developers.optimizely.com/full-stack/v4.0/docs/how-bucketing-works).

 # How to use

 1. Create an [EdgeWorker ID](https://techdocs.akamai.com/edgeworkers/docs/create-an-edgeworker-id-1).